 A Muslim term for male family or friends who help prepare the groom for and participate in the wedding.
 Among Moroccan Muslims, it's common for the hattabin to propose to the bride on the groom's behalf.

 Basically, they're Greek groomsmen.
 In traditional Eastern Orthodox weddings, the vratimi is a pack of the groom's male friends who help the koumbaro carry out his traditional role and perform various rituals.

 GENDER NEUTRAL MARRIAGE TERMS

 Attendants, Bridesman, Groomsmaid, Bridesperson, Groomsperson, Best person, Person of honor

 26. Best man/Maid of honor

-Best person, Best woman, Best woman, man of honor, Person of honor, attendant of honor
+Best person, Best woman, Man of honor, Person of honor, Attendant of honor

 Civil Union, Holy Union, Commitment Ceremony

 MOB, MOG, FOB, FOG (mother of the bride/groom; father of the bride/groom): Parents of [Name]

 29. I Pronounce You Man and Wife: